QilinGu/udacity_ml/projects/capstone/README.md

 and toy game physics.

 The environment begins by loading ```learning.py```, instantiating a Learner() object, then invoking a few simple commands.
-Let's talk through it.
+Let's work through it.

 As a good measure, ```cd`` to the directory where you've loaded this repository, activate the virtual Tensorboard Python environment, clean out the training log data, launch tensorboard as a background process, and launch